Learn more about our Book with Confidence and Travel Updates.

 On an island tour, you’ll visit the Pinang Peranakan Mansion, a museum dedicated to Penang’s Peranakan heritage — people from China’s southern provinces who immigrated to Malaysia between the 15th and 17th centuries.
 The museum is housed inside a mansion, which once served as the residence and office of a 19th-century Chinese industrial tycoon.
 You’ll also view Penang’s street art — some of which has even made international headlines! — and George Town’s Street of Harmony, which features monuments of all religions including Buddhist, Muslim, Catholic, and more.

 After dinner, head over to the lounge for cocktails.
-We've invited some local entertainers to come aboard for the first performance of many along this expedition.
+We've invited some local entertainers to come aboard for the first performance of many along this journey.
+You’ll also have the option of a thrilling funicular ride to the top of Penang Hill — featuring the steepest tunnel track in the world — to enjoy dessert with a spectacular view of the island lit up at night.

 A cultural tour of Penang and its temples